MarkusKevinNutov/Gameserver-Hosting-On-Ubuntu-VM/README.md

 # Gameserver-Hosting-On-Ubuntu
 This project provides a comprehensive, enterprise-grade guide for hosting a high-performance Minecraft server on Ubuntu 24.04 LTS.
 It focuses on maximizing resource efficiency, professional-grade monitoring, and secure networking without the need for traditional port forwarding.

-1	WHY LINUX IS THE STANDARD FOR MINECRAFT HOSTING
+1	WHY LINUX IS THE STANDARD FOR MINECRAFT HOSTING?

 Running a Minecraft server on Linux provides a leaner, more stable environment compared to Windows.
 By eliminating the graphical overhead and prioritizing process efficiency, Linux ensures that your hardware is focused on one thing: maintaining 20 Ticks Per Second (TPS).

 1.1	Resource Efficiency & Performance

 Windows environments are built for user interaction, which means they carry significant "bloat” background services, telemetry, and a mandatory Graphical User Interface (GUI).
 •	Headless Advantage: Most Linux servers run "headless" (command-line only).
 This frees up hundreds of megabytes of RAM and significant CPU cycles that would otherwise be wasted on rendering a desktop.
 •	Java Optimization: Linux manages Java threads more natively, often resulting in lower "garbage collection" spikes and smoother gameplay for your players.

 1.2	Professional Management Tooling

 Linux is the native home of modern DevOps tools.
 If you plan on scaling your community, Linux provides the infrastructure to do it properly.
 •	Containerization: Using Docker allows you to "wrap" your server in a consistent environment, making backups, migrations, and deployments effortless.
 •	Automation: Through Bash scripting and Cron jobs, you can automate everything from world backups to auto-restarts and plugin updates.

 1.3	Cost-Effectivness

 Simply put, Linux is free.
 Windows Server licenses can add a significant "tax" to your hosting costs.
 By choosing Linux, every dollar / euro of your budget goes directly toward better hardware—faster CPUs and NVMe storage—rather than software licensing.

 2	TESTING OUT IN VIRTUALBOX

 2.1	What is Virtualbox & Virtual Machine?

 Oracle VirtualBox is a free, open-source hypervisor that enables users to run multiple, separate operating systems (guests) simultaneously on a single physical computer (host).
 It creates virtual machines (VMs) that simulate hardware, allowing, for example, Linux or Windows to run inside a window on a macOS desktop.
 A virtual machine (VM) is a software-based emulation of a physical computer that runs on a host machine, acting as an isolated "guest" computer with its own CPU, memory, and storage

 Key Features and Uses:
 •	Cross-Platform: Runs on Windows, Linux, macOS, and Solaris hosts.
 •	Versatility: Supports a wide range of guest operating systems, including older versions.